penguinmenac3/babilim/docs/babilim/training/optimizers/optimizer.md

 * gradients: An iterable of the gradients.
 * variables: An iterable of the variables to which the gradients should be applied (in the same order as gradients).
-* learning_rate: The learning rate which is currently used.

 # *class* **NativePytorchOptimizerWrapper**(Optimizer)